Navigating Pregnancy Food Safety: Your Essential Guide

 Pasteurised mozzarella

-Feta (if pasteurized)
+Feta (if pasteurised)

 Storage Safety: Always follow best before dates and consume opened soft cheese within a few days for optimal safety.